Phylloporus rhodoxanthus: Habitat and distribution

+The fruit bodies grow on the ground singly or in small groups in deciduous forests of oak and beech.
+The species has a wide distribution in North America, where it fruits from July to October, and has also been reported from Belize.
+The name was formerly applied to Phylloporus species from Asia (China, India, and Taiwan), Australia, and Europe, but more recent research has shown that these non-American records refer to different species.

 Uses

-The mushrooms are edible, and considered good by some.
+The fruit bodies are edible and considered good by some.
 The flavor has been described as "tender and nutty", and drying the fruit bodies first enhances the flavor.
 Suitable culinary uses include sauteing, adding to sauces or stuffings, or raw as a colorful garnish.
-They are used to make mushroom dyes of beige, greenish beige, or gold colors, depending on the mordant used.
+They are also used by hobbyists to make mushroom dyes of beige, greenish beige, or gold colors, depending on the mordant used.